Skip to main content

 Every modern challenge facing human society involves the sciences.
 Rising to meet those challenges requires chemists, biologists, physicists, engineers and mathematicians to unite their disciplines.
 New technologies are making it ever easier for these researchers to work together, particularly as they study molecules — the fundamental chemical building blocks of human bodies, medicines, fertilizers and energy systems alike.

-The Integrative Sciences Initiative (ISI) will transform teaching, research and discovery in chemistry and other STEM fields at NC State by employing the latest technology, solving major societal challenges and training a new generation of interdisciplinary scientists ready for every future opportunity.
+The Integrative Sciences Initiative (ISI) is transforming teaching, research and discovery in chemistry and other STEM fields at NC State by employing the latest technology, solving major societal challenges and training a new generation of interdisciplinary scientists ready for every future opportunity.

 Watch Our Progress